Harvey Isn't Done Yet: Your Texas Roundup

 “Probably there has never been anything so expensive in our country’s history, we’ve never done anything so historic in terms of damage and in terms of ferocity as what we’ve witnessed with Harvey.
 It sounds like such an innocent name, Ben, right, but it’s not innocent.”

 —President Trump, remarking about the severity of Hurricane Harvey (and the name “Harvey”) to Ben Carson, secretary of housing and urban development.
-Trump came to Texas on Tuesday, meeting with state and federal officials in Corpus Christi and in Austin.
-During a news conference on Monday, the president pledged quick action and a multi-million dollar aid package to the victims of the hurricane.
+Trump came to Texas on Tuesday to meet with state and federal officials in Corpus Christi and in Austin.
+During a news conference on Monday, the president pledged quick action and a multi-million dollar aid package.
 He plans to return to Texas this weekend.

 BIG NEWS